tc39/code-of-conduct/Reporting.md

 ### Appealing

 Only permanent resolutions (such as bans) may be appealed.
-To appeal a decision of the committee, contact the JS Foundation President and Executive Director at [executive@js.foundation][] with your appeal and they will review the case.
+To appeal a decision of the committee, contact the TC39 ??? at [???][] with your appeal and they will review the case.

+[Enforcement Manual]: Enforcement.md